microsoft/IIoT/2/AzureIoTPCS.md

          <img src="/images/RMDashboard.jpg"/>
       </p>

-1. Open the Remote Monitoring Pre-configured Solution tab
+1. Create a new custom device within the RM-PCS.
   1. At the bottom left of the portal, click the "+ Add A Device" button.
       <p align="center">
          <img src="/images/AddDevice.jpg"/>
       </p>
   1. On the "Step 1 of 3" page, click "Add New" to add in a custom device.
       <p align="center">
          <img src="/images/AddNewCustomDevice.jpg"/>
       </p>
   1. On the "Step 2 of 3" page, click the "Let me define my own Device ID" radio button.
 Enter in a device ID eg. MyRaspberryPi.
 Click on the "Check ID" button to ensure that your device ID is unique.
 If the Device ID is unique, the text "Device ID is available" in green text will appear.
 Click the "Create" button.
       <p align="center">
          <img src="/images/DefineDeviceID.jpg"/>
       </p>
   1. The "Step 3 of 3" page provides you the *Device ID*, *IoT Hub Hostname* and *Device Key* that you will need to connect your Raspberry Pi to the remote monitoring solution.
 Copy and paste the value of these fields in a text document somewhere.
       <p align="center">
          <img src="/images/CustomDeviceParams.jpg"/>
       </p>

+Congratulations!
+You have successfully spun up your Remote Monitoring Pre-configured (RM-PCS) solution and created a new custom device that you will configure in the next section of the labs!

 [Back to Main HOL Instructions](/README.md)